 The U.S. federal regulation commonly referred to as "HIPAA" or the "Privacy Rule" establishes a foundation of protection for the privacy of individual health information.
 This rule does not replace any other Federal, State or local law that grants even greater privacy protections, and health care entities are free to be more protective.
-The Privacy Rule:

 Further development of the HIPAA regulations include the "Security Rule" that addresses administrative, physical and technical safeguard requirements for electronic health information.

-The privacy protection standards were developed by the U.S. Department of Health and Human Services, Office of Civil Rights (HHS, OCR), published in December of 2000, and modified into a final rule in August of 2002 after extensive public comment.
+The privacy protection standards that were developed by the U.S. Department of Health and Human Services (DHHS) and the Office of Civil Rights (OCR), were published in December of 2000 and modified into a final rule in August of 2002 after extensive public comment.
 The final rule, "Standards for Privacy of Individually Identifiable Health Information," required compliance by April 14, 2003 for so-called "covered entities" which include licensed health care providers, health plans, and health care clearinghouses.
 GVSU is not a covered entity, it is a hybrid entity.
 This means only some component offices and programs are subject to HIPAA protection assurances.
 These include the counseling center, student health center, and nurse managed care centers.

 These regulations were modified and expanded in February of 2003.
-A new section was added to 45 CFR 165: Subpart C Security Standards for the Protection of Electronic Protected Health Information, 164.302-164.318.
+A new section was added to 45 CFR 165: Subpart C, Security Standards for the Protection of Electronic Protected Health Information, 164.302-164.318.
 This Subpart is commonly referred to as the "Security Rule" or "Security Standard" and required compliance by April 20, 2005.

-*Based on guidance posted on the US Office of Civil Rights website, last revised May 16, 2006, at http://www.hhs.gov/ocr/hipaa/privacy.html and on the US Centers for Medicare and Medicaid website, last modified May 06, 2008, at http://www.cms.gov/Regulations-and-Guidance/HIPAA-Administrative-Simplification/HIPAAGenInfo/PrivacyandSecurityStandards.html
+*Based on guidance posted on the US Office of Civil Rights website, last revised May 16, 2006, at http://www.hhs.gov/ocr/privacy/hipaa/understanding/index.html and on the US Centers for Medicare and Medicaid website, last modified May 06, 2008, at https://www.cms.gov/Regulations-and-Guidance/HIPAA-Administrative-Simplification/HIPAAGenInfo/PrivacyandSecurityStandards.html

 The Privacy Rule regulates the way certain health care groups, organizations, or businesses, called covered entities under the Rule, handle the individually identifiable health information known as protected health information (PHI).
 Researchers should be aware of the Privacy Rule because it establishes the conditions under which covered entities can use or disclose PHI for many purposes, including for research.
 Although not all researchers will have to comply with the Privacy Rule, the manner in which the Rule protects PHI could affect certain aspects of research.